Phil Spencer has rejuvenated Xbox One this generation, where’s his credit?

 The Xbox division has done a fantastic job of listening to the fan base.
 Something that was hugely topical at the launch of the PS4 and Xbox One was power.
 Every big game launch was met with cries of upscaling or ‘it’s only 720p‘ from overnight tech experts.
 Xbox automatically had a disadvantage that was raised pretty much every month; the console was so focused on offering options as an entertainment platform that the whole point of a video game console was abandoned.

 Right from kick off, the PlayStation 4 offered more games and better graphics.
-Spencer knew the importance of providing a premium experience and managed to pretty much relaunch the Xbox One with two fantastic new models: the Xbox One S and the Xbox One X.
+Spencer knew the importance of providing a premium experience and managed to pretty much relaunch the console with two fantastic new models: the Xbox One S and the Xbox One X.

 Phil knew what was important to the gamers and by introducing the ‘World’s Most Powerful Console’ he annihilated a huge disadvantage of the platform.
 Suddenly, Xbox fans had the bragging rights in an almost tribal battle that had raged for years and no one can deny: the Xbox One X is a seriously impressive bit of gaming kit.
 Hats off to Albert Penello.